 Current State of the Global eCommerce Fashion Industry

-The integration of livestreaming and eCommerce will impact the future of fashion businesses.
+The integration of livestream shopping across multiple channels and eCommerce will impact the future of fashion businesses.
 However, there are several challenges at hand that are hindering its online growth.
 Let’s discuss a few:

 1. Soaring Ad Prices and Customer Acquisition Costs